 Will there be opportunities available?

-Siemens Mobility’s new train manufacturing facility and rail village in Goole has already created several hundred direct engineering and manufacturing jobs since opening in 2024.
-It is expected to create up to 1,000 direct jobs in the town over the next few years, with many more generated within the company's supply chain.
+- Siemens Mobility’s new train manufacturing facility and rail village in Goole has created around five hundred direct manufacturing and engineering jobs since it opened in 2024.
+By 2027, it is expected to increase this figure to around one thousand direct jobs, with many more generated within the company's supply chain.